electron/electron/docs/tutorial/security.md

 ### Why?

 Experimental features are, as the name suggests, experimental and have not been enabled for all Chromium users.
-Futhermore, their impact on Electron as a whole has likely not been tested.
+Furthermore, their impact on Electron as a whole has likely not been tested.

 Legitimate use cases exist, but unless you know what you are doing, you should